International-Data-Spaces-Association/IDS-Deployment-Scenarios/Assessment-Criteria.md

 Projects that achieve the sandbox, incubating or graduation status are listed on the [IDS Deployment Scenarios repository](https://github.com/International-Data-Spaces-Association/IDS-Deployment-Scenarios)

-### Evaluation Criteria for Each Stage
+### Sample Evaluation Criteria for Each Stage

 #### Sandbox
 - Does the deployment scenario involve (or plans to involve) data sharing in a secure and sovereign way, as defined by IDS standards?
 - Does the deployment scenario involve the use of IDS components?

 #### Incubation (in addition to the criteria mentioned in Sandbox)

-- Does the deployment scenario involve (or plans to involve) data sharing in a secure and sovereign way, as defined by IDS standards?
-- Does the deployment scenario involve the use of IDS components?
+- Has the IDS Testbed been used at any stage of this deployment scenario? (e.g. for testing component behaviour and/or interoperability)
+- Is there a plan (or expressed intention) towards IDS Certification?

 #### Graduation (in addition to the criteria mentioned in Incubation)
+- Are the components and working environment certified?
+- Is it already being used and adopted by multiple organizations?